ysc06/AI-powered-exam-item-reviewer/README.md

 **2. Handling different item states**

 - Each item can be pending, approved, rejected, or committed.
 Keeping these states consistent across the database, API, and frontend UI was harder than expected.
 I had to build a clean mapping so the backend and frontend always spoke the same “language.”
-**3. Building similarity search with embeddings**
+**3. Building similarity search with embeddings**<br>

-- The system detects duplicate or similar items using embeddings.
+The system detects duplicate or similar items using embeddings.This required:<br>
-- This required:
 -- caching embeddings so we don’t recompute them
 -- managing model downloads
 -- handling performance when comparing many items